-WHAT ARE THE RESPONSIBILITIES OF THE COVERED PERSON WHEN USING IN-NETWORK PROVIDERS?
+WHAT ARE THE RESPONSIBILITIES OF THE MEMBER WHEN USING IN-NETWORK PROVIDERS?

-The Covered Person is responsible for ensuring that providers and facilities, at the time of service, are active In-Network Providers participating in the In-Network Organization.
-It is the responsibility of the Covered Person to utilize the providers and facilities that best meet their needs, keeping in mind the different benefits and payment levels.
+The Member is responsible for ensuring that providers and facilities, at the time of service, are active In-Network Providers participating in the In-Network Organization.
+It is the responsibility of the Member to utilize the providers and facilities that best meet their needs, keeping in mind the different benefits and payment levels.
 Covered Benefits provided under this Policy are described in Section 5.
-When you receive Emergency Care Services from Out-of-Network Providers, non-emergency services at an In-Network Facility performed by Out-of-Network Providers, and air ambulance services from Out-of-Network Providers, your cost sharing responsibility will generally be the same as if the services were in network.
-However, the cost sharing responsibility may be higher if the Out-of-Network Provider has provided you notice and obtained your consent.